alexanderknysh/montecarlo/README.md

 ## Introduction

-Solving of the so-called optimization problems usually requires finding minimum or maximum (generally speaking - extremum) of a specific function of one, two or more independent variables.
+Solving of the so-called optimization problems usually requires finding minimum or maximum (extremum, generally speaking) of a specific function of one, two or more independent variables.
 Sometimes, it is mathematically challenging or even impossible to find neither local nor global extremums of the function analytically.
 In these cases, we use numerical techniques such as Newton's method, gradient descent, bi- and golden-section searches, etc. Unfortunately, they might be not only computationally expensive but have a hard time finding global extremum.
 Under such circumstances methods like [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method) can be very useful and efficient, since it is based on different principles.

-In this project the C program for finding global minimum of a given real function
+In this project the C program for finding global minimum of a arbitrary real function

 <a href="https://www.codecogs.com/eqnedit.php?latex=f\left&space;(&space;x,y&space;\right&space;),&space;\quad&space;x&space;\in&space;\left&space;[&space;x_0,&space;x_1&space;\right&space;],&space;\quad&space;y&space;\in&space;\left&space;[&space;y_0,&space;y_1&space;\right&space;]" target="_blank"><img src="https://latex.codecogs.com/gif.latex?f\left&space;(&space;x,y&space;\right&space;),&space;\quad&space;x&space;\in&space;\left&space;[&space;x_0,&space;x_1&space;\right&space;],&space;\quad&space;y&space;\in&space;\left&space;[&space;y_0,&space;y_1&space;\right&space;]" title="f\left ( x,y \right ), \quad x \in \left [ x_0, x_1 \right ], \quad y \in \left [ y_0, y_1 \right ]" /></a>